G. D. L. Perera

-Gonaduwahandunge Don Lakshman Perera (26 June 1935 – 14 February 2021 as ජී. ඩී. එල්. පෙරේරා), popularly as G. D. L. Perera, was an actor and filmmaker in Sri Lankan cinema as well as a journalist.
+Gonaduwahandunge Don Lakshman Perera (26 June 1935 – 14 February 2021 as ජී. ඩී. එල්. පෙරේරා), popularly known as G. D. L. Perera, was an actor and filmmaker in Sri Lankan cinema as well as a journalist.

 Early life

 He was born on 26 June 1935 in Thiruvanaketiya, Ratnapura, Sri Lanka.
 He received his primary education at a mixed school in Thiruvanaketiya.
 Since childhood, he suffered from asthma.
 His parents chose to relocate him to Colombo because of its moderate climate rather than a colder village.
 Then he entered St. Benedict's College, Colombo for his secondary education and later entered Prince College, Kotahena.
 He passed the GCE Ordinary Level Examination with good distinctions.
 He completed his secondary education from Nalanda College, Colombo.
 Later, he was admitted to the Technical College in Maradana by his parents.

 In 1954 he joined the government clerical profession and formed the Zonal Cultural Association with his office colleagues.
 In 1962, he worked in the Department of Labor.
 His elder brother was a regional politician.
 His mother died in 1960.